fourstix/Elfos-utils/README.md

 ## find
 **Usage:** find [-i|-p|-h] *filename* [directory, default = current]
 Search a directory and its sub-directories for file names matching *filename*.
-The option  -i will ignore case when matching, the option -p, will match *filename* as prefix to file names and the option -h, will include hidden files and directories in the search.
+If no directory is specified then the current directory will be searched.
+The option -i will ignore case when matching file names, the option -p, will match *filename* as prefix to file names and the option -h, will include hidden files and directories in the search.

 ## flags
 **Usage:** flags *filename*